Mpls. City Council overrides second Frey veto on policing ballot language

 The proposal to replace the Minneapolis Police Department with a new public safety agency has become a central issue in the November election, and the precise wording that appears on the ballot could have implications for its chances of passing or failing.
 National and local groups are donating to political committees seeking to sway voters.
 The vote will play a large role in determining how Minneapolis seeks to transform public safety in the wake of George Floyd's murder by a police officer.

-The proposal would remove the requirement for Minneapolis to keep a Police Department with a minimum number of officers based on population.
+The proposal would remove the requirement for Minneapolis to keep a department with a minimum number of officers based on population.
 The city would then be required to create a new agency responsible for "integrating" public safety functions "into a comprehensive public health approach to safety."

 The proposal also would strike language from the charter that gives the mayor "complete power" over police operations, a move that likely would grant council members more sway over officers.